Clause 94

 Photo of Jim Knight Jim Knight Minister of State (Schools and Learners), Department for Children, Schools and Families, Minister of State (Department for Children, Schools and Families) (Schools and Learners)

-The clause aims to strike a balance.
+The Clause aims to strike a balance.
 It will not impose any requirement on the inspectorate to report on standards additional to those specified by the chief inspector.
 Equally, it will not restrict the freedom of the independent inspectorate to inspect against a wider range of standards than those specified by the chief inspector, if the independent inspectorate thinks it appropriate.
-The amendment would remove that flexibility by requiring the independent inspectorate to report on additional standards.
+The Amendment would remove that flexibility by requiring the independent inspectorate to report on additional standards.

 Given that the clause does not restrict the freedom of independent inspectorates and that if the Independent Schools Inspectorate wants to add additional standards and inspect against them, it is perfectly at liberty to do so, I hope that the hon.
 Gentleman will withdraw the amendment.